-Institutions shall report the information specified in this section for the aggregate of all offsetting groups belonging to the group.
-In accordance with the specifications in Part I, section 1.4 of this Annex, the field ‘offsetting group’ shall carry the value ‘all offsetting groups’.
+Institutions shall report the information specified in this Section for the aggregate of all offsetting groups belonging to the group.
+In accordance with the specifications in Part I, Section 1.4 of this Annex, the field ‘offsetting group’ shall carry the value ‘all offsetting groups’.

-This template shall be used to provide information on the daily profits and losses generated by the institutions’ business subject to market risk, taking into account the following specifications:
+Institutions shall use this template to provide information on the daily profits and losses generated by the institutions’ business subject to market risk, taking into account the following specifications:

-Where positions are trading book positions, the information provided in this template shall reflect the result of the daily revaluation of trading book positions in accordance with Article 105(3) of Regulation (EU) No 575/2013.
+(a) where positions are trading book positions, the information provided in this template shall reflect the result of the daily revaluation of trading book positions in accordance with Article 105(3) of Regulation (EU) No 575/2013;

-Where positions are non-trading book positions, institutions shall reflect the profits and losses resulting from a daily revaluation associated with those positions on a best effort basis.
+(b) where positions are non-trading book positions, institutions shall reflect the profits and losses resulting from a daily revaluation associated with those positions on a best effort basis;

-Institutions shall indicate whether the data included in the template covers only trading book positions, or both trading book positions and non-trading book positions subject to market risk.
+(c) institutions shall indicate whether the data included in the template covers only trading book positions, or both trading book positions and non-trading book positions subject to market risk.